Get Up and Go: Windsor's weather, traffic and gas prices for Wednesday

 Weather

-It is currently 8 C (46 F) in Windsor.
-The fog advisory has ended.
+It is currently 9 C (49 F) in Windsor.
+A special weather statement is in effect.

-Increasing cloudiness early this morning.
-Fog dissipating near noon.
-Wind becoming southwest 20 km/h gusting to 40 this morning.
+Periods of rain ending early this morning then cloudy with a few showers beginning near noon.
+Risk of a thunderstorm.
+Wind southwest 30 km/h gusting to 60 increasing to 50 gusting to 70 this afternoon.

 Gas